Die with a Smile: Live performances

-In 2024, Mars performed a solo piano version of "Die with a Smile" as part of a medley, replacing "Smokin out the Window".
+In 2024, Mars performed a solo piano version of "Die with a Smile" as part of a medley.
 He first sang it during the Brazil leg of his Bruno Mars Live tour (2022–2024).
-Gaga also performed a solo rendition of the song during a Christmas special of Carpool Karaoke, released on Apple TV+ on December 15, 2024.
-During her 2025 promotional concerts for Mayhem, which included a headlining set at Coachella 2025, Gaga again performed the track solo, wearing a regal blue dress and black headpiece and playing on a piano decorated with skulls.
-The song was later added to the set list of the Mayhem Ball tour, where Gaga performed it on piano, wearing a sheer black hooded cloak.
+Gaga's first solo performance of the song took place on September 30, 2024, at The Belasco in Los Angeles, within a set that mostly consisted of songs from her album Harlequin.
+Gaga also sang the track solo during a Christmas special of Carpool Karaoke, released on Apple TV+ on December 15, 2024.
+She and Mars were scheduled to perform "Die with a Smile" at the 67th Annual Grammy Awards on February 2, 2025, but due to the California wildfires that occurred in the days leading up to the ceremony, they instead delivered a tribute by performing "California Dreamin'" (1965).
+Later, during her 2025 promotional concerts for Mayhem, Gaga again performed the track solo, at a piano adorned with skulls.
+The song was later added to the set list of the Mayhem Ball tour (2025–2026), where Gaga performed it on piano.